 - Snorers, make sure to pack earplugs you’ll definitely have people snoring in your dorms.

-- Lining up to use showers, washing machines, cooking utensils, checking-in, etc. My advice, after you checked-in don’t make your bed or unpack your backpack, grab your stuff and go to the shower sometimes there are only two or three of them for 30 or 40 people.
+- Lining up to use showers, washing machines, cooking utensils, checking in, etc. My advice is after you checked in don’t make your bed or unpack your backpack, grab your stuff, and go to the shower sometimes there are only two or three of them for 30 or 40 people.

 - Being woken up at 4.30am because some people start walking at 5am and even if they try to be quiet they still wake you up.

-As for booking in advance, I’d recommend doing it in peak season particularly in some places that I know people who arrived later couldn’t find anything available and had to keep walking.
+As for booking in advance, I’d recommend doing it in the peak season, particularly in some places.
 First of all in Roncesvalles (there is only one albergue for 200 people and two expensive hotels) especially if you’re starting from there and arriving late by bus.
-Zubiri (the municipal albergue is currently closed) a small town and a very popular stop on the second day.
-O Cebreiro another small town with one municipal albergue and a couple of pensions.
+Zubiri is a small town and a very popular stop on the second day.
+O Cebreiro is another small town with one municipal albergue and a couple of pensions.

-As for the scenery on the Camino Francés, I really enjoyed the very beginning of the walk, the mountain part from St.Jean Pied de Port to Pamplona as well as the part from Astorga to Molinaseca and the walk to O Cebreiro.
+As for the scenery on the French route, I really enjoyed the very beginning of the walk, the mountain part from St.Jean Pied de Port to Pamplona as well as the part from Astorga to Molinaseca and the walk to O Cebreiro.
 I really enjoy walking in the mountains.
-As for the famous Meseta a long and flat stretch from Burgos to Astorga through plains and fields I’m not a big fan of this kind of scenery.
+As for the famous Meseta a long stretch between Burgos and Astorga through plains and fields I’m not a big fan of this kind of scenery.
+This part reminded me of some stages of the Portuguese Camino from Lisbon and the Via de la Plata.
 I know many pilgrims enjoy this particular part but for me, it got quite monotonous after a couple of days.

-Another reason in favor of choosing the French Camino is social life you never alone, it’s easy to find a company or a friend to walk with or just to talk in the evening.
-I walked this Camino alone and definitely was never bored or lonely.
+Another reason in favor of choosing the French Camino is the social life you are never alone, it’s easy to find company or a friend to walk with or just to talk to in the evening.
+I walked the French Way of St.James alone and was never bored or lonely.

 Will I be lonely if I walk the Camino alone?

-The French Camino was the only Camino route that I walked alone without my husband.
+The French Way was one of the few Camino routes that I walked alone without my husband.
 In the beginning, I had to adjust to it but I definitely can say I didn’t feel lonely.
 There are many pilgrims walking this route and your chances of not seeing a person for a couple of hours are pretty small.
-By the end of the first week you know quite a lot of people and always can find somebody to walk, to talk, to eat lunch or to drink a glass of wine.
+By the end of the first week you know quite a lot of people and always can find somebody to walk with, to talk to, to eat lunch or to drink a glass of wine.
 I sometimes felt overwhelmed by all the people and talking.

 Is it safe to walk the French Way of St.James alone as a woman?

-I walked alone for 780km and never felt unsafe on the Camino Francés.
+Safety for female pilgrims is one of the most frequently asked Camino questions we get.
+I walked alone for 780km and never felt unsafe on the French Camino.
 As I said you hardly ever walk alone there are usually other pilgrims on the route but even when I had an hour or so walking on my own I never felt any danger.
-If for whatever reasons you feel intimidated or unsafe you always can team up with another pilgrim there are many people walking the Camino solo.
+If for whatever reason you feel intimidated or unsafe you always can team up with another pilgrim there are many people walking the Camino solo.

-Will it be difficult to communicate on the Camino if I don’t speak Spanish?
+Will it be difficult to communicate on the French Camino if I don’t speak Spanish?